rtm/js-pick-notation/README.md

 # Extended dot notation in JavaScript

-This repo provides information and prototypes for extending JavaScript dot notation, also called "pick notation".
+This repo provides information and a prototype of the proposal to extend JavaScript dot notation, also called "pick notation".

 See `js-pick-notation.md` for the proposal.